blanksblanks/Java-Baklava/Bigram-Frequency/readMe.txt

 INTRODUCTION
 =========================================================

 "Bigrams" are groups of two written letters (or sometimes two syllables, or two words), and are very commonly used as the basis for simple statistical analysis of text.
 They are also used in many of the most successful language models for speech recognition.
 The most common bigrams in written English are "th", "er", "on", "an", and "re".
-This Bigram Frequency Test program looks through a text file and reports the ten most common bigrams (two-­letter sequences) in the text, along with the number of occurrences.
+The Bigram Frequency Test program looks through a text file and reports the ten most common bigrams (two-­letter sequences) in the text, along with the number of occurrences.
 For our purposes, bigrams do no span across words and we can assume the text file is all lower case letters with no punctuation.
 The name of the text file will be provided by the user when the program runs, and the final output will be a text file with the ten most common bigrams and the number of occurrences, in sorted order.

 =========================================================
 HOW TO RUN THE BIGRAM FREQUENCY TEST